DigitalGlobe/gbdxtools/docs/_build/html/_sources/user_guide.txt

    >>> Workflow 4270202770861644904 placed
    >>> u'4270202770861644904'

+Your input location is where your ordered imagery sits on s3.
+Your output location has to be within your assigned s3-bucket/s3-prefix, which is 'gbd-customer-data/58600248-2927-4523-b44b-5fec3d278c09/' in this example.
+If the directory does not exist, it will automatically be created.

 You can check on the status of your workflow as follows:

 .. code-block:: pycon